Steve Hackett: 2000s

 In 2000, Hackett and his brother John released Sketches of Satie, a tribute album to the French composer Erik Satie with the compositions rearranged for flute and guitar.
 Hackett said that he had not worked on a project with John for some time and had missed playing with him, leading to his manager Billy Budis to suggest an album of Satie's music.
 Later in 2000, an album of Hackett's with material originally put together in 1986 but put on the shelf, was released as Feedback 86.
 A portion of the material was for a second GTR album, and features appearances by Brian May.

 In 2001, Hackett contributed instrumental music to the score of Outwitting Hitler, a documentary about a Holocaust survivor.
 It was his first venture into soundtrack work, and had one weekend to finish it.
 He used themes that he had previously released with some originally intended for his future guitar/orchestra album Metamorpheus (2005).

 In 2003, Hackett released To Watch the Storms, his first studio album in four years and his first completed in his new recording studio, Crown Studios.
 It also marked his return to progressive rock music, and unlike his several previous records the material was put together within three months.
 His next solo release was the orchestral Metamorpheus (2005) with the Underworld Orchestra, which dates back to 1997 when Hackett recorded his guitar parts for the songs.
 This was followed by the rock album Wild Orchids (2006), followed by Tribute (2007), a classical album showcasing original pieces and renditions of those by Bach, Byrd, Barrios, and Andrés Segovia.

-The recording of Out of the Tunnel's Mouth (2009), was met with various legal issues, including those instigated by Poor and his former manager Billy Budis regarding its rights and attempt to block its release, to prevent Hackett from playing on records by other artists, and the ownership of Hackett's catalogue on Camino Records.
+The recording of Out of the Tunnel's Mouth (2009), was met with various legal issues, including those instigated by his ex-wife Kim Poor and his former manager Billy Budis regarding its rights and attempt to block its release, to prevent Hackett from playing on records by other artists, and the ownership of Hackett's catalogue on Camino Records.
 A court decision allowed Hackett to "be back in the record business", and to release Out of the Tunnel's Mouth on his new label Wolfwork Records in October 2009.
 The album was recorded at Hackett's own flat rather than a professional studio.
 It features contributions by former Genesis guitarist Anthony Phillips and Yes bassist Chris Squire.
 Hackett toured the album.

 In August 2009, an official, authorised biography, Sketches of Hackett by Alan Hewitt, was released.
 The first edition hardback includes a bonus DVD with a 90-minute interview.